Disturbance-adaptive Model Predictive Control for Bounded Average Constraint Violations: Disturbance-adaptive Model Predictive Control

-DAD-MPC consists of three key components \begin{itemize} \item A time-varying confidence variable, $\alpha_t$ \item A disturbance bound estimator, $W(\alpha_t)$ \item An MPC control policy denoted $\pi(x_t, W(\alpha_t))$, which depends on the system state $x_t$ and $W(\alpha_t)$ \end{itemize} The online operation of the DAD control framework is outlined in Algorithm~\ref{alg:dad_mpc}.
+DAD-MPC consists of three key components \begin{itemize}[nolistsep,leftmargin=2.0em] \item A time-varying variable $\alpha_t \in \mathbb{R}$ that adapts according to the violations; \change{A clipped confidence variable $\bar{\alpha}_t = \min(\max(\alpha_t,0),1)$ $\in [0,1]$;} \item \change{A disturbance-set estimator $W(\cdot)$ that maps $\bar{\alpha}_t$ to a bounded disturbance set $W(\bar{\alpha}_t)$;} \item An MPC control policy denoted $\pi(x_t,\alpha_t, W(\bar{\alpha}_t))$, which depends on the system state $x_t$, the variable $\alpha_t$ and the estimated set $W(\bar{\alpha}_t)$. \change{For notational simplicity, we denote it as $\pi(\cdot)$ throughout the paper.} \end{itemize} The online operation of DAD-MPC is outlined in Algorithm~\ref{alg:dad_mpc}.
+It adaptively updates the variable $\alpha_t$ in~\eqref{eqn:dad_alpha}, dynamically adjusting the estimated disturbance set in $\pi(\cdot)$.
+This adaptation distinguishes DAD-MPC from traditional robust and stochastic MPC methods with fixed constraint-tightening values~\citep{bemporad2007robust,mesbah2016stochastic}. \change{In the next section, we build $\pi(\cdot)$ via the FRI approach and show that the violation bounds~\eqref{eqn:cons_vio_asy} and~\eqref{eqn:cons_vio_rob} hold for any estimator $W(\cdot)$.}